 Fat is essential to your health because it supports a number of your body's functions.
-Some vitamins, for instance, must have fat to dissolve so they can be used by your body.
+Some vitamins, for instance, must have fat to dissolve so that they can be used by your body.

 - Saturated fat.
-This is a type of fat that comes mainly from animal sources of food, such as red meat, poultry and full-fat dairy products.
-Saturated fat raises total blood cholesterol levels and low-density lipoprotein (LDL) cholesterol levels, which can increase your risk of cardiovascular disease.
-Saturated fat may also increase your risk of type 2 diabetes.
+This type of fat comes mainly from animal sources of food, such as red meat, poultry and full-fat dairy products.
+Saturated fats raise high-density lipoprotein (HDL or "good") cholesterol and low-density lipoprotein (LDL or "bad") cholesterol levels, which may increase your risk of cardiovascular disease.

 Most fats that have a high percentage of saturated fat or that contain trans fat are solid at room temperature.
 Because of this, they're typically referred to as solid fats.
-They include beef fat, pork fat, butter, shortening and stick margarine.
+They include beef fat, pork fat, butter, coconut oil, shortening and stick margarine.

 - Monounsaturated fatty acids.
-This is a type of fat found in a variety of foods and oils.
-Studies show that eating foods rich in monounsaturated fatty acids improves blood cholesterol levels, which can decrease your risk of heart disease.
-Research also shows that these fatty acids may benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.
+This type of fat is found in a variety of foods and oils.
+Studies show that eating foods rich in monounsaturated fatty acids instead of saturated fats improves blood cholesterol levels, which can decrease your risk of heart disease and may also help decrease the risk of type 2 diabetes.

 - Avoid trans fat.